basilesimon/bsfr/content/_index.md

 *  digital sleuthing and OSINT techniques,
 *  bias in statistical models and policy,
 *  defense and armament (and exports thereof),
-*  the West's new fights against radical ideas.
+*  the West's new fights against radical ideas,
 *  bread-making and bicycle-adventuring

 ---